NextCenturyCorporation/neon-dash/README.md

 [Neon][5] is a software platform designed to help developers integrate disparate visualization widgets with your data stores.
 It includes a **Data Access API** that makes it easy to query an underlying database directly from JavaScript or RESTful endpoints.
 Additionally, the [Neon][5] **Interaction API** provides capabilities for inter-widget communication and shared data filters, allowing multiple visualizations to interact without being explicityly aware of one another.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.10.
+This project was generated with [angular-cli][ng-cli] version 1.0.0.

 ## Prerequisites
-Building the **neon-gtd** application requires [Node.js 4[node][Node.js].
+Building the **neon-gtd** application requires [Node.js][Node.js] (Version 6.9.x or higher).
 Once node has been installed, you should install the [Angular Command Line Interface][ng-cli] with the following command:

 		npm install -g angular-cli

+The recommended package manager for the project is the [Yarn Package Manager][yarn]. npm can also be used.

 ## Development server

+Start a [Neon server][neon] running on port 8080.
+As an alternate to building the server, you can use the [Neon Quickstart Docker Image][neon-quickstart].

-Run `ng serve` for a dev server.
+Run `npm start` or `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding